 It’d been two years since our last visit to the vet.
 Last year we went into the vet for a routine visit (we titer our dogs for rabies).
-We liked that our vet was privately owned practice.
+We liked that our vet was a privately owned practice.
 It seemed to show in the level of care, which was high and our vet was thoughtful, kind, and not eager to over-treat.

 You’d be appalled, right?
 Well, that’s what’s happening in pet healthcare.

 A substantial majority of the dry food brands available today come from three multinational companies.
-Mars produces Pedigree, Royal Canin, Whiskas, Cesar, Eukanuba and Iams, and nearly 50 more.
+Mars produces Pedigree, Royal Canin, Whiskas, Cesar, Eukanuba, and Iams, and nearly 50 more.
 Nestle produces Purina, Beneful, Alpo, Dog and Cat Chow, and around 30 others.
 Colgate-Palmolive owns Hills Pet Nutrition.

 In 1988 Colgate-Palmolive purchased The Mark Morris Institute, a company with a long history in pet food research, development, and education.
 MMI also owned Hills Science Diet, a pet food so scientific that it has the word science in the title.
-Then Colgate-Palmolive began to focus on the veterinary departments of US universities, offering cash-starved universities generous financial donations in returns for veterinary endorsements, product placement, distribution of their nutrition information to vet students, and even teaching nutrition to third-year students.
+Then Colgate-Palmolive began to focus on the veterinary departments of US universities, offering cash-starved universities generous financial donations in return for veterinary endorsements, product placement, distribution of their nutrition information (and discounted food) to vet students, and even teaching nutrition to third-year students.
 As a result, you can find links to Hill’s sponsorship on most university veterinary department websites.

 Veterinary governing bodies and journals are also being influenced.
 The American Animal Hospital Association (AAHA), the American Veterinary Medical Association (AVMA), and the World Small Animal Veterinary Association (WSAVA) all have ties to and promote Hills programs and foods.